 If we are to measure success we need sound, objective research into the 79% figure quoted above.
 What made interventions successful?
 Are there lessons for other intervention processes?
 Of these success stories, what was the breakdown across the different forms of extremism; that is, is the programme more successful in diverting individuals away from Islamist or radical right extremism, and if so, why?

 And finally, what about the role of ideology?
 Of those referred to Channel, how many were found to be ideologically engaged?
 From my experience, I never managed a Channel referral who had just one vulnerability.
-On the whole, individuals exhibited a range of interconnecting and complex needs arising from mental ill health, drug or alcohol dependency, and domestic violence – to name but a few.
+On the whole, individuals exhibited a range of interconnecting and complex needs arising from mental ill health, drug or alcohol dependency, and domestic violence – to name but a few which all can be sorted out once they all have a consultation at the inpatient addiction care who are the best professionals to go for alcohol and drug detox too.
 An extremist ideology was present in some cases, but not all.
 Through my research intervention providers would tell me that they had been referred radical right individuals who had never heard of Mein Kampf, The Turner Diaries and had no clue what the so-called ‘Fourteen Words’ meant.
 But they were vulnerable in an array of other areas.

 I would challenge the pre-eminence of ideology as being the measure of vulnerability as has become accepted wisdom in some quarters.
 This is certainly not the practitioner experience.
 Let us not forget the host of non-ideological factors which make people vulnerable.
 And these factors are not the preserve of counter terrorism efforts.
 How, for instance, do the vulnerability factors we associate with the Channel programme compare with those frameworks used in gang interventions?